 The Roquebrune-Cap-Martin station is located only 4 minutes away from Monaco by train, making it the world’s most leisurely day trip.
 Two elements can comfortably fit into your boat trips from Monaco to Roquebrune-Cap-Martin.

-Next section is Cape Martin, a Mediterranean peninsula where you will spot pebble beaches as well as turquoise waters.
-Chemin des Douaniers is the coastal walkway which hugs the sea across the peninsula to provide a spectacular view.
+The next section is Cape Martin, a Mediterranean peninsula where you will spot pebble beaches as well as turquoise waters.
+Chemin des Douaniers is the coastal walkway that hugs the sea across the peninsula to provide a spectacular view.
 Then, you can hop on the train from Gare de Carnoles, around 7 minutes to Monaco.

 On a day trip, you can get through the vivid streets; keep your camera ready for exotic views of the mountains, frame-ready red roofs, and the Mediterranean; and splash your toes along the sea.

 → Where to stay: Best hotels in Menton, France

 Read also: Top 8 Warmest Places in Europe in December

 Saint-Jean-Cap-Ferrat is located towards the west of Monaco and near Nice.
 You can easily access this serene peninsula, which is a paradise for the hikers.
 If you are an avid nature lover, catch the spectacular views of Cap-Ferrat after the humdrum of Monaco.

 Chemin des Douaniers is the smooth pathway that passes through the cape, which takes you to several beach cafes and bars to finish your day off.
 Villa Ephrussi de Rothschild is a chick landmark that is genuinely worthwhile.
 You will feel fresh at the start of your trip before a hike if you hop here.